 A big part of the Year 2 Curriculum is Grammar.
 Click here to look at a glossary of some of the terms that the children will be learning about this year.

-- reading - books, comics, magazines or recipes - it is important to have plenty of practise
+- Reading - books, comics, magazines or recipes - it is important to have plenty of practise

--times tables - 2's, 5's, 10's and 3's -the children should be able to chant / sing them in order and mixed up.
+- Times tables - 2's, 5's, 10's and 3's -the children should be able to chant / sing them in order and mixed up.

--writing - making lists, writing stories, letters or postcards - please ensure neat handwriting and good spelling.
+- Writing - making lists, writing stories, letters or postcards - please ensure neat handwriting and good spelling.

-Children to not always have to read their reading books at home.
+Children do not always have to read their reading books at home.
 Here is our list of recommended books to read in Year Two (Some of these books will be to share with an adult):

 - The Twits by Roald Dahl